 treat media access as a separate layer rather than declaring the whole connection broken.

-The best protection against night-time stress is a deliberate trial
+The best protection against night stress is a test run

 Five-minute troubleshooting checklist